mattdelfante/CST238GUI/README.md

 <i>ToDo List:</i></b><br />
 1. To implement the things we couldn't complete due to time constraints this term in the future (if we want to). <br />
+2. To fix the bugs in the future. <br />

 <i>Revision History:</i></b><br />
 1. Completed the first chorus of the song. <br />